LawForAll/lawforall.github.io/_posts/2018-03-20-cali-abortion-law.md

 _Got it?_

 This is a really quick and dirty look at the case.
 I would encourage anyone interested to at the very least read the wording of the law itself.
 The briefs of the parties are a bit long but I think they're worth skimming.
-The NILFA brief is linked above, you can find the State's brief [here](https://www.supremecourt.gov/DocketPDF/16/16-1140/35961/20180220155129758_2018.02.20.ussc.16-1140.jak.state_resp_merits_brief.pdf).
+The NIFLA brief is linked above, you can find the State's brief [here](https://www.supremecourt.gov/DocketPDF/16/16-1140/35961/20180220155129758_2018.02.20.ussc.16-1140.jak.state_resp_merits_brief.pdf).
 Now, go out and argue responsibly.